biosustain/benchling-resources/_sources/folder_topic/article_topic.md

-# Headline of the article
+# Article headline

-> Author: Your Name
+> Author: Ester Milesi

 Write something using markdown syntax.
 You can use the [Markdown Guide](https://www.markdownguide.org/basic-syntax/) or